Colombia's president withdraws tax reform after protests | Law-Order

 "It is the youth, social organizations and mobilized citizens who have seen deaths and defeated the government," leftist Senator Ivan Cepeda said on Twitter.
 "May the government not present the same reform with make-up.
 The citizens won't accept tricks."
 There is not yet a definite national count of deaths connected to protests, amid incidents of looting, destruction of public transport and road blockades in several cities.

 Local officials in Cali, the country's third-largest city and where demonstrations have been the most violent, have confirmed three.
-Another death occurred in Neiva and a police officer was killed in Soacha.
-Human rights groups have alleged police abuses - especially in Cali - and said deaths number more than 20.
+One death each occurred in the city of Neiva and the municipality of Madrid and a police officer was killed in Soacha.
+The procurator's office said in an afternoon statement it was investigating 14 deaths nationally, while human rights groups have alleged police abuses - especially in Cali - and said deaths number more than 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)